mrodrig/json-2-csv/README.md

       * `[ 'key1', 'key2', ... ]`
       * `[ { field: 'key1', title: 'Key 1' }, { field: 'key2' }, 'key3', ... ]`
     * Key Paths - If you are converting a nested object (ie. {info : {name: 'Mike'}}), then set this to ['info.name']
   * `parseValue` - Function - Specify how values should be converted into CSV format.
 This function is provided a single field value at a time and must return a `String`.
+The built-in parsing method is provided as the second argument for cases where default parsing is preferred.
     * Default: A built-in method is used to parse out a variety of different value types to well-known formats.
     * Note: Using this option may override other options, including `useDateIso8601Format` and `useLocaleFormat`.
   * `prependHeader` - Boolean - Should the auto-generated header be prepended as the first line in the CSV?